HighResMIP2/HighResMIP2.github.io/README.md

 1. In Ruby V3 some dependencies aren't installed automatically and so add these:

     `bundle add webrick`

+1. The above steps only need to be done on the initial creation of the Conda environment.
+Subsequently the Conda environment can be started with just:

+    `conda activate ruby`

+1. Change directory to your local copy of the repository:

+    `cd <path-to-local-copy-of-repo>`

 1. The site can then be rendered and served locally: